Oguama77/schizophrenia_detection_from_MRI/README.md

 ### Project Data:
 Find the raw data at [SchizConnect](http://schizconnect.org/).
-The data comes as 3-dimensional MRI volumes in NifTI format
+The data comes as 3-dimensional MRI volumes in NifTI format: